hakro/dev-lab/README.md

 - Move to the split above : `ctrl+W K`
 - Move to the split below : `ctrl+W J`
 - Toogle NERDTree : `:NERDTreeToggle`
+- Scroll in termainl : `ctrl+W Shift+N` Then use J&K to navigate, and i to go back